joinmarket-webui/jamdocs/docs/index.md

 [^jm]: Jam and JoinMarket are separate projects.
 For more information on JoinMarket, see the [JoinMarket GitHub Page](https://github.com/JoinMarket-Org/joinmarket-clientserver)

+!!! warning
     Both Jam and its documentation are a work in progress.
 We are writing these docs as we progress, out in the open.
 If you want to help, please do!

 [:octicons-arrow-right-24: Contributing][contribute]